uw-maccosslab/uw-maccosslab.github.io/pages/resources.md

 - **Support** is available via a [Google Groups](https://groups.google.com/g/comet-ms).
 - **Source Code** is available on [GitHub](https://github.com/UWPR/Comet) under an Apache 2.0 license

+### Crux
+**The Crux mass spectrometry analysis toolkit is an open source project that aims to provide users with a cross-platform suite of analysis tools for interpreting peptide MS/MS data.**
+- The toolkit includes several search engines for both standard and cross-linked database search, as well as a variety of pre- and post-processing engines for assigning high-resolution precursor masses to spectra, assigning statistical confidence estimates to spectra, peptides and proteins, and performing label free quantification.
+Crux comes pre-complied for the Linux, Windows and MacOS operating systems.
+It is implemented as a single program that offers a wide variety of commands.
+- **Support** is available via a [Google Groups](https://groups.google.com/g/crux-users).
+- **Download and Documentation** are available on the [Crux website](https://crux.ms/).
+- **Source Code** is available on [GitHub](https://github.com/crux-toolkit/crux-toolkit) under an Apache 2.0 license

+### Percolator
+**Semi-supervised learning for peptide identification from shotgun proteomics datasets**
+- Percolator has become the gold standard for post-processing and FDR control for bottom-up proteomics.
+Our software is incorporated as part of Proteome Discoverer, FragPipe, Mascot, Crux,
+- **Original Publication** Lukas Käll et al, [Semi-supervised learning for peptide indentification from shotgun proteomics datasets](https://www.nature.com/articles/nmeth1113) *Nature Methods* 2007
+- **Download and Documentation** are available on the [Percolator website](http://percolator.ms/).
+Percolator is also part of the [Crux project](https://crux.ms/).
+- **Source Code** is available on [GitHub](https://github.com/crux-toolkit/crux-toolkit) under an Apache 2.0 license.

 </div>
 </div>